Relationship between mathematics and physics: Historical interplay

 Before giving a mathematical proof for the formula for the volume of a sphere, Archimedes used physical reasoning to discover the solution (imagining the balancing of bodies on a scale).
 Aristotle classified physics and mathematics as theoretical sciences, in contrast to practical sciences (like ethics or politics) and to productive sciences (like medicine or botany).

 From the seventeenth century, many of the most important advances in mathematics appeared motivated by the study of physics, and this continued in the following centuries (although in the nineteenth century mathematics started to become increasingly independent from physics).
 The creation and development of calculus were strongly linked to the needs of physics: There was a need for a new mathematical language to deal with the new dynamics that had arisen from the work of scholars such as Galileo Galilei and Isaac Newton.
 The concept of derivative was needed, Newton did not have the modern concept of limits, and instead employed infinitesimals, which lacked a rigorous foundation at that time.
 During this period there was little distinction between physics and mathematics; as an example, Newton regarded geometry as a branch of mechanics.

 Non-Euclidean geometry, as formulated by Carl Friedrich Gauss, János Bolyai, Nikolai Lobachevsky, and Bernhard Riemann, freed physics from the limitation of a single Euclidean geometry.
 A version of non-Euclidean geometry, called Riemannian geometry, enabled Albert Einstein to develop general relativity by providing the key mathematical framework on which he fit his physical ideas of gravity.

 In the 19th century Auguste Comte in his hierarchy of the sciences, placed physics and astronomy as less general and more complex than mathematics, as both depend on it.
 In 1900, David Hilbert in his 23 problems for the advancement of mathematical science, considered the axiomatization of physics as his sixth problem.
 The problem remains open.

-In 1930, Paul Dirac invented the Dirac delta function which produced a single value when used in an integral.
+In 1930, Paul Dirac invented the Dirac delta function for quantum mechanics which produced a single value when used in an integral.

 The mathematical rigor of this function was in doubt until the mathematician Laurent Schwartz developed on the theory of distributions.
+The mathematical formulation of quantum mechanics was further formalized by John von Neumann's 1932 book, Mathematical Foundations of Quantum Mechanics.
+According to Freeman Dyson, this book was largely ignored for a while because mathematics and physics communities were distant at the time.

 Connections between the two fields sometimes only require identifying similar concepts by different names, as shown in the 1975 Wu–Yang dictionary, that related concepts of gauge theory with differential geometry.